BorisPolonsky/dify-helm/charts/dify/README.md

 Note: Adjust the PVC names according to your actual deployment names.
 This approach preserves all original database configurations while only changing the persistence layer to use existing claims.

-**Important**: When reusing existing PVCs, the configured password in the new release will be ignored as the database retains the password from the original installation.
-The persistent data and the Secret may go out-of-sync with each other.
-Keep your credentials in a secure vault rather than relying on the Secret created in the new release.
+**Note**: When reusing existing PVCs, the configured password in the new release will be ignored as the database retains the password from the original installation.
+Store your credentials in a secure vault rather than relying on the Secret created in the new release.

-5. Deploy standalone Redis and PostgreSQL with the existing claims:
+#### 5. Deploy Standalone Redis and PostgreSQL

 ```bash
 # Install standalone Redis